- Welcome New History Undergraduate Students!

 - How many First-Year courses should I take this year?

 Students must take 1.0 credit in HIST at the 1000-level or any section of FYSM 1405.
 All our FYSM 1405 courses are 1.0 credit year-long courses.
-Our 1000-level HIST courses include a mix of 1.0 credit full year courses and one semester 0.5 credit courses.
+Our 1000-level HIST courses are only 0.5 credit single semester courses.
 Students are welcome to choose either a full year course or two 0.5 credit courses to complete their required 1.0 credit in HIST at the 1000-level.

 Many of our students choose to enroll in both a FYSM 1405 and a 1000-level HIST course.
 Please note, however, that you should not enroll in more than 2.0 credits of HIST courses in your first year.